 The library will do its best to secure requested material.
 On occasion an item cannot be borrowed because of the lending library policy, copyright issues, or because it is not available in WorldCat.
 We will make two attempts to secure requested material.
 You will be notified by email if the second attempt to secure your material is unsuccessful, and your request will be cancelled.

-Return borrowed material to the ILL office.
-If the office is closed you may drop your material off at the Circulation Desk.
+Return borrowed material to the Circulation Desk or ILL office.
 It is important to return ILL books on time so as not to jeopardize our borrowing relationships with other libraries.
 Photocopies and PDFs are yours to keep.

 Yes.
 Some libraries do charge fines or fees for overdue, lost or damaged material.
 All students, faculty, and staff are responsible for any fines or fees for overdue, lost or damaged material obtained through ILL.
 Failure to pay these fees will result in a library hold and a suspension of ILL privileges.